Using Excess Green Beans from the Garden

 Canning green beans

 I don’t can food because I am not allowed to serve home canned food to my daycare kids.
 I want to be able to use what I put up for them too, so I just stick to freezing, pickling and dehydrating food.
+But if you want to take on canning green beans, check this out.

 Green bean recipes

 There are so many ways to use green beans.
-Check out these awesome recipes.
+Check out these awesome recipes:

 For more garden surplus ideas, check out: